Ratan Tata receives flight-shaped cookie as a surprise; shares on Instagram

 Tata Sons' Chairman Emeritus Ratan Tata is currently celebrating Air India’s homecoming after 68 years.
 The veteran industrialist shared the picture of a plane-shaped cookie he received from the Chowpatty-based Sir Ratan Tata Institute (RTI) on his Instagram story.
-Tata wrote, “Thank you Sir Ratan Tata Institute for these adorable cookies.”
+Tata wrote, “Thank you Sir Ratan Tata Institute for these adorable cookies.

 This, however, is not the first time that Tata has expressed his happiness on winning the Air India privatisation bid.
 The industrialist, known for his simplicity and philanthropic activites, shared a signed letter on Twitter with the caption, “Welcome back, Air India”.